 Download and install Azure Data Studio

-Azure Data Studio runs on Windows, macOS, and Linux.
+Azure Data Studio is a cross-platform database tool for data professionals using on-premises and cloud data platforms on Windows, macOS, and Linux.

 |Windows||User Installer (recommended)

 |macOS||.zip||November 12, 2020||1.24.0|

 |November 12, 2020||1.24.0|

 For details about the latest release, see the release notes.

 Beginning with SQL Server Management Studio (SSMS) 18.7, Azure Data Studio is automatically installed alongside SSMS.
 Users of SQL Server Management Studio are now able to benefit from the innovations and features in Azure Data Studio.
 Azure Data Studio is a cross-platform and open-source desktop tool for your environments, whether in the cloud, on-premises, or hybrid.

 This release of Azure Data Studio includes a standard Windows Installer experience and a .zip file.

 We recommend the user installer because it doesn't require administrator privileges, simplifying both installs and upgrades.
 The user installer doesn't require Administrator privileges as the location is under your user Local AppData (LOCALAPPDATA) folder.
 The user installer also provides a smoother background update experience.
 For more information, see User setup for Windows.